egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 # Options (user certs only)

-For user certs, there can be several options built directly into the certificate at the time of signing.
-Typically these options were applied in `/etc/sshd_config` or in `authorized_keys` file.
+For user certs, certificate supports added options added at the time of signing.
+Typically, these options applies in `/etc/sshd_config` or in `authorized_keys` file.
 The options are:

 ```
     clear to assume no default options